-Understanding How to Use Facebook to Reach Millennials
+Understanding How to Use Facebook to Reach a Millennial

 From a marketing professional perspective, it really is the basics.
 Offering potential client/service engagement using our language, in an honest and true story we can relate to, not clinical jargon.
 We understand what we are experiencing with our drug and alcohol issues and attacking us from a clinical perceptive does not work effectively.
 Please stop with the, we are Sunshine Rehab, were JACHO accredited, and we have open beds.
 This type of marketing is useless and embarrassing to your center.
 Try hitting us up with content that relates to our lives, and what we are experiencing.

-Marketing with Lack of Attracting and Engaging Content With Addiction Treatment Marketing
+Marketing with Lack of Attracting and Engaging Content With Drug Rehab Marketing

 One of the biggest problems is many treatment centers and sales/service organizations want an instant return.
 They are used to getting instant results with PPC.
 Social media is only a part of your marketing mix, and the audience is earned over time.
 It requires your most important web marketing tool which is your blog.
 This requires content that is attracting and engaging to the reader.
 The landscape of social media has changed due to complex algorithms.